badolsmito/projtmpl/README.md

   - [Argh!](https://github.com/adishavit/argh) for argument parsing
   - [toml11](https://github.com/ToruNiina/toml11) for parsing and working with TOML files

+If you do not have {fmt} installed in your system, you will have to install it manually.
+Note that I'm developing on Ubuntu 22.

 ## License

 ProjTmpl is licensed under the GPLv2